huggingface/diffusers/README.md

 - Multiple types of models, such as UNet, that can be used as building blocks in an end-to-end diffusion system (see [src/diffusers/models](https://github.com/huggingface/diffusers/tree/main/src/diffusers/models)).
 - Training examples to show how to train the most popular diffusion models (see [examples](https://github.com/huggingface/diffusers/tree/main/examples)).

+## Quickstart

+In order to get started, we recommend taking a look at two notebooks:

+- The [Diffusers](https://github.com/patrickvonplaten/notebooks/blob/master/Diffusers.ipynb) notebook, which showcases an end-to-end example of usage for diffusion models, schedulers and pipelines.
+  Take a look at this notebook to learn how to use the pipeline abstraction, which takes care of everything (model, scheduler, noise handling) for you, but also to get an understanding of each independent building blocks in the library.
+- The [Training diffusers](https://colab.research.google.com/gist/anton-l/cde0c3643e991ad7dbc01939865acaf4/diffusers_training_example.ipynb) notebook, which summarizes diffuser model training methods.
+This notebook takes a step-by-step approach to training your diffuser model on an image dataset, with explanatory graphics.

 ## Definitions

 **Models**: Neural network that models $p_\theta(\mathbf{x}_{t-1}|\mathbf{x}_t)$ (see image below) and is trained end-to-end to *denoise* a noisy input to an image.